ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Founded in 2011, Octa holds a regulatory license in Europe via its Cyprus-based entity – Octa Markets Cyprus Ltd – which is regulated by the Cyprus Securities and Exchange Commission (CySEC).
 Your account may be eligible for certain CySEC protections – in the extraordinary event of Octa Markets Cyprus Ltd.’s bankruptcy, for example, you’ll be protected for up to 20,000 euros from the Investor Compensation Fund (ICF).
 In South Africa, Octa provides financial services to clients through an intermediary, Orinoco Capital, which is licensed by the Financial Sector Conduct Authority (FSCA).

-Octa Markets Incorporated is the brand’s international entity.
-It is based in St. Vincent and the Grenadines (SVG), and it provides little to no regulatory protection.
+Octa Markets Ltd is the brand’s international entity based in Mwali, and it provides limited regulatory protection, as the Mwali International Services Authority (MISA) is not known to be an efficient regulator of forex brokers.
 The security of your funds – in terms of regulatory protection – will depend on which Octa entity holds your account, and which –if any – relevant regulations provide customer protections.
+It's worth noting that Octa's primary execution venue is one of its own entities in St. Lucia.

 What is the minimum deposit for Octa?